 The commercialization of health care is a burning agenda today.
 Healthcare is becoming more commercial than noble these days.
 The study of medicine, as well as the practice of medicine, is becoming more expensive.
+This in turn is driving up insurance costs.
+One might be doomed if one doesn’t have insurance.
+But there are still ways to negotiate hospital billing without insurance.
+Lets explore how.

 Doctors are not leaving any stone unturned to charge patients whatever they can.
 There is no regulation on hospitals and hence we don’t have anything like MRP or say standard rates for hospital procedures.